nicholasdupuis/monogram-generator/README.md

 ### Monogram Generator

-A small project where the user will input a 3 initial string, and the application will generate a monogram that can be downloaded to use in embroidery applications.
+A small project I put together to learn HTML5 Canvas.
+The user will input a 3 letter string of someone's initials, and the application will generate a monogram that can be downloaded to use in embroidery applications.

 App can be seen at [https://nicholasdupuis.github.io/monogram-generator/](https://nicholasdupuis.github.io/monogram-generator/)